tell-k/goolabs/README.rst

 Other tips
 --------------------

-You can see the HTTP response you call just before.
+You can see the HTTP response you called right before.

 .. code-block:: python